khalid-hussain/shaheen/chap2.md

 Meanwhile, Badr bin Mughira took advantage of the situation and constantly kept consolidating his strength.
-Gradually, when the people of clandestine groups of various cities found out that the Frontier Falcon is none other than Mughira's young son, some of them, who were keen on taking part in jihad, left their homes and joined-up with him.
+Gradually, when the people of clandestine groups of various cities found out that the Frontier Falcon is none other than Mughira's young son, some of them, who were keen on taking part in _jihād_, left their homes and joined-up with him.

 One such individual who migrated from Cordova was Bashir bin Hassan.
 Living up